PrimeFocus™ Mini-Assessment: Complete the Self-Assessment

 At the top of this circle sits 5 Core Creative Competencies, from building relationships to successful task management.

 Many studies have found that leaders who are strong in creative competencies are most effective.
 These leaders bring out the best in others, leading with vision and integrity.
-They also have a high focus on self-development and improving the organisation.
+They also have a high focus on self-development and improving the organization.
 Those leaders who score highly in the creative competencies tend to have the highest levels of leadership effectiveness and business performance.

 The most effective leaders today lead with authenticity and compassion and participate in honest conversation.
 Perhaps the lack of trust in our political leadership is because all these elements have been cast aside?